tenzir/tenzir/web/docs/use/export/README.md

 net.src.ip !in 192.168.0.0/16
 ```

-VAST resolves the concept `net.src.ip` to all fieldnames that this concept has
+Tenzir resolves the concept `net.src.ip` to all fieldnames that this concept has
 been defined with.
 We defer to the [taxonomy documentation][taxonomies] for a
 more detailed discussion.